Getting Started

 It's simple we just compile the source code.

-The final step is important and needs to be taken care of.
+The final step is important and needed to be taken care of.
 We have setup the challenge but now we also need to provide the binary we obtained to the participant as part of the challenge.

 Beast provides a way to do this using a special file named post-build.sh